mariodimac7/eg-01-node-jwt/README.md

 There are two ways to configure the example's settings:
 1. Edit the `dsConfig.js` file in the root directory of the example.
-1. Set the environment variables before running the example.
-See the example environment variable file `Example_env_file.txt`.
+1. Set environment variables before running the example.

-   Recommendation: copy the file to a new file, `.env` Then configure the file and load its data into your terminal session to set the environment variables.

-   `.env` is in `.gitignore`.
-This technique enables you to configure the software without including your private information in the repository.

 ### Creating the Integration Key
 Your DocuSign Integration Key (clientId) must be configured for a JWT OAuth authentication flow: